 You are the chief underwriting officer of a multinational reinsurance firm.
-You have just been asked by your business leadership to quantify your organization's global property and excess liabilities as part of an across-the-board evaluation of broking standards, exposures and underwriting guidelines.
+Your business leadership has just asked you to quantify your organization's global property and excess liabilities as part of an across-the-board evaluation of brokering standards, exposures, and underwriting guidelines.
 You send your staff off to crunch the numbers from contract data in your data mart, yet you know that any analysis you do is skewed to the point of being useless in its predictive capabilities.

 This is because you most likely do not have access to much of the data within these contracts.
 Answers to questions like "how much liability is tied up in aggregate vs. per event, across geography and cedents going back 10 years?”
 This data is locked up on paper across layers of contracts, spanning multiple years and jurisdictions.
 Extracting the data into a usable format requires a level of painstaking review — only to end up with information that was most likely riddled with errors.
 Not to mention, the endless hours of human review and oversight is not a good use of high value underwriter resources, whose time and skills are put to much better use elsewhere.

 So, what is the answer?
 Clearly, the old way of doing things is not beneficial to your business, but what can you do differently?
 The answer lies in artificial intelligence, also known as cognitive computing.
 Tools driven by artificial intelligence, such as Exari Vision, are now available to help.
 These tools first provide a semantic classification and clustering of relevant clauses and terms within these legacy contracts, telling your team exactly what each contract contains.
 However, in addition to these traditional language processing algorithms, Exari Vision takes advantage of advances in artificial intelligence that uses neural network technology, giving it the ability to detect anomalies in patterns of text.
 This detection is useful in highlighting potential problems in contracts, something that tends to be difficult for humans, especially at scale.